daniel-paterson/CoolBot/README.md

-Basic python based discord bot for my personal servers Should let people play music in audio channels from youtube links
+Basic python based discord bot for my personal servers.
+Should let people play music in audio channels from youtube links.